Hej, I am Anna!

 The horse virus is a strong one, you know that as well as I do.
 But what if it not only stays a hobby but affects your whole life?

 That's what happened to me.
-When I came to Denmark for a internship in a stable I thought it was only for some months.
+When I came to Denmark for an internship in a stable I thought it was only for some months.
 Little did I know.
 I fell in love and stayed for good.
 Now I am living at the Farm Enggaarden and work as a Marketing Freelancer and Photographer.
-Of course my main subject are horses, who would have guessed.
+Of course, my main subject is horses, who would have guessed?

 I am what some call a "scanner personality".
 While I don't like to think in boxes, this one is okay for me because it just fits so perfectly.
 It means that I have a hard time settling for one thing and I would like to do everything and all at once.
 I have tried thousands of jobs and hobbies, I can tell you.
 And don't get me wrong: This is a good thing, I think, and I love my energy and urge to explore new things.
 But sometimes it is nice to rest my mind a bit and focus on only one thing.